The Thinking Behind Revenue First Systems | Rogue Pine

 The 5-step build sequence, applied in order:

 1. Question every requirement.
 Does this process actually need to exist?
+The most expensive version of this failure is making something efficient that was never worth building.

 3. Simplify what remains.
 If it can't be explained simply, it won't be used consistently.